Louis A. Johnson: Defense budget reductions

 To ensure congressional approval of proposed DOD budget requests, both Truman and Johnson demanded public acquiescence, if not outright support, from the Joint Chiefs of Staff (JCS) and other military department commanders when making public statements or testifying before Congress.
-In 1948, JCS Chief of Staff General Omar Bradley stated that "the Army of 1948 could not fight its way out of a paper bag."
+In 1948, then-Army Chief of Staff General Omar Bradley stated that "the Army of 1948 could not fight its way out of a paper bag."
 Yet the following year, after becoming Chairman of the JCS under Johnson, Bradley reversed course and publicly supported Johnson's decisions, telling Congress that he would be doing a "disservice to the nation" if he asked for a larger military force.
 General J. Lawton Collins went even further when testifying before a House Appropriations committee, stating that Truman administration reductions in Army force levels made it more effective.

 Johnson promptly began proposing mothballing or scrapping much of the Navy's conventional surface fleet and amphibious forces.
 Shortly after his appointment, Johnson had a conversation with Admiral Richard L. Conolly that revealed his attitudes towards the US Navy and US Marine Corps and any need for non-nuclear forces:

 Admiral, the Navy is on its way out.
 There's no reason for having a Navy and a Marine Corps.
 General Bradley tells me amphibious operations are a thing of the past.
 We'll never have any more amphibious operations.
 That does away with the Marine Corps.
 And the Air Force can do anything the Navy can do, so that does away with the Navy.

 Both Truman and Johnson extended their opposition to the Navy in their treatment of the US Marine Corps.
-Truman had a well-known dislike of the Marines from to his Army service in World War I and would say in August 1950, "The Marine Corps is the Navy's police force and as long as I am President that is what it will remain.
+Truman had a well-known dislike of the Marines from his Army service in World War I and would say in August 1950, "The Marine Corps is the Navy's police force and as long as I am President that is what it will remain.
 They have a propaganda machine that is almost equal to Stalin's."
 Johnson exploited this ill feeling of Truman's to reduce or eliminate many Marine Corps' budget requests.
 Johnson attempted to eliminate Marine Corps aviation by transferring its air assets to other services and proposed to progressively eliminate the Marine Corps altogether in a series of budget cutbacks and decommissioning of forces.
 Johnson ordered that the highest-ranking Marine officer, the Commandant of the Marine Corps, be deleted from the official roll of chiefs of service branches authorized a driver and limousine, and for whom a special gun salute was prescribed on ceremonial occasions.
 He further specified that there would be no future official recognition or celebration of the Marine Corps birthday.
 More ominously, Johnson barred the Commandant of the Marine Corps from attending JCS meetings in his role of chief of service (including meetings involving Marine readiness or deployments).